jayprophit/knowledge-base/src/multimodal/README.md

+---
+title: Multimodal Documentation
+description: Documentation and guides for the Multimodal module.
+author: Knowledge Base Team
+created_at: '2025-07-05'
+updated_at: '2025-07-05'
+version: 1.0.0
+---

 # Multi-Modal Recognition System

 This directory contains the implementation of a unified multi-modal recognition system that combines audio and visual data processing capabilities into a single, cohesive framework.